D4De/classes-pytorch/README.md

 ## Backend

 The backend code is in charge of generating the faults (or errors) to be injected into the execution.
 The generation is done by the `FaultGenerator (classes.fault_generator.FaultGenerator)` guided the specific error models corresponding to the operator of the current target layer (loaded from the models json and stored in a `ErrorModel` object).
-The `FaultGenerator` given the error model, the shape of the output of the target lauyer to corrupt and the operating range (minimum and maximum values of the output tensor during normal operation), generates a `Fault` (or multiple faults inside a `FaultBatch`).
+The `FaultGenerator` given the error model, the shape of the output of the target layer to corrupt and the operating range (minimum and maximum values of the output tensor during normal operation), generates a `Fault` (or multiple faults inside a `FaultBatch`).

 The `Fault` object represents a framework independent fault and is characterized by: